elunna/nerfhack-changelog/README.md

 * kamadan can now jump and have infravision
 * kamadan get some poisonous snake bites
 * weretigers are recolored to red and can jump
+* adherer AC was buffed from it's original AC in SpliceHack
 * alhoons were covetous in EvilHack, now they move normally but speed was increased
 * alhoons can now displace monsters
 * landsharks were recolored to bright blue